Invariant measures concentrated on countable structures: Introduction

 Petrov and Vershik \cite{MR2724668} provided the first instance of an invariant measure concentrated on the Henson graph $\Henson$ (up to isomorphism); they also did likewise for Henson's other countable universal ultrahomogeneous $K_n$-free graphs, where $n > 3$.
 They produced this measure via a ``top down" construction, building a continuum-sized triangle-free graph in such a way that an i.i.d.\ sample from its vertex set induces an exchangeable random graph that is almost surely isomorphic to $\Henson$.

 In this paper, we address the question of invariant measures concentrated on \emph{arbitrary} structures.
-Given a countable language $L$ and a countable infinite $L$-structure $\cM$, we ask whether there exists a probability measure (on an appropriately defined space), invariant under arbitrary permutations of the underlying set of $\cM$, that assigns measure one to the isomorphism class of $\cM$.
+Given a countable language $L$ and a countable infinite $L$-structure $\cM$, we ask whether there exists a probability measure on the space of $L$-structures with the same underlying set as $\cM$, invariant under arbitrary permutations of that set, assigning measure one to the isomorphism class of $\cM$.
 We provide a complete answer to this question, by characterizing such $L$-structures $\cM$ as precisely those that have trivial group-theoretic definable closure, i.e., those structures $\cM$ for which the pointwise stabilizer in Aut($\cM$) of any finite tuple $\aa$ from $\cM$ fixes no elements of $\cM$ except those in $\aa$.
-We use infinitary logic to establish a setting in which, whenever $\cM$ has trivial definable closure, we can, extending the methods of \cite{MR2724668}, construct continuum-sized objects that upon sampling give rise to invariant measures concentrated on $\cM$.
+We use infinitary logic to establish a setting in which, whenever $\cM$ has trivial definable closure, we can construct continuum-sized objects that upon sampling produce invariant measures concentrated on $\cM$.
 When $\cM$ does not have trivial definable closure, we show that such invariant measures cannot exist.

 Our results build on several ideas from \cite{MR2724668}.
-In particular, Petrov and Vershik show that if a continuum-sized graph satisfies certain conditions, then sampling from that graph produces an invariant measure concentrated on $\Henson$ (and similar results for $\Rado$ and the other Henson graphs).
-They proceed to construct continuum-sized graphs satisfying these conditions.
-In our infinitary setting, we are able to generalize their methods to produce invariant measures for a wide variety of target structures.
+In particular, Petrov and Vershik show that if a continuum-sized graph satisfies certain properties, then sampling from it produces an invariant measure concentrated on $\Henson$ (and similar results for $\Rado$ and the other Henson $K_n$-free graphs); they then proceed to construct such continuum-sized graphs.
+We identify a certain type of continuum-sized structure whose existence guarantees, using a similar sampling procedure, an invariant measure concentrated on a target countable structure; we then construct such a continuum-sized structure whenever the target structure has trivial definable closure.